BeeeOn/gateway/doc/mainpage.md

 * belkinwemo.refresh - interval of polling the particular Belkin Wemo devices (seconds)

+##### Bluetooth HCI statistics reporting

+The BeeeOn Gateway can periodically report statistics of HCI interfaces via the internal C++ interface HciListener.

+* bluetooth.reporting.enable - enable reporting of HCI statistics

+* bluetooth.statistics.interval - interval of periodic reports of each HCI interface

 ##### Bluetooth availability

 The BeeeOn Gateway can scan the Bluetooth for availability of devices.
 When a device is available or unavailable, such event is distributed.

-* bluetooth.enable - enable the Bluetooth availability support
+* bluetooth.availability.enable - enable the Bluetooth availability support

-* bluetooth.modes - list of bluetooth modes to enable (available: classic, le)
+* bluetooth.availability.modes - list of bluetooth modes to enable (available: classic, le)

-* bluetooth.refresh - interval of scanning the network and reporting results
+* bluetooth.availability.refresh - interval of scanning the network and reporting results

+* bluetooth.availability.le.scan.time - time for a single LE scan when testing device availability

 ##### Jablotron

 * jablotron.enable - enable the Jablotron support

+* jablotron.unpairErasesSlot - enable erasing slots while doing unpair

+* jablotron.eraseAllOnProbe - when Turris Dongle is connected, all its slots would be erased

+* jablotron.registerOnProbe - when Turris Dongle is connected, the given list of addresses is registered

 ##### Virtual devices